2019 MAN CAVE HEALTH AWARDS NOMINATIONS

 Renegade Radio with Jay Ferruggia: Fitness, Nutrition, Lifestyle, Strength Training, Self Help, Motivation

 The Art of Manliness

 The nominees for Prostate Cancer Foundation of the Year are:

 Zero Cancer, IMF Cares, Urology Health, PCF, and Fans 4 the Cure.
 Each of these organizations has taken prostate cancer awareness to new heights through the many patient programs and awareness campaigns they promote.

-The nominees for Men’s Health Awareness Campaign of Year are:
+The first nominee for Men’s Health Awareness Campaign of Year is:

 Movember, Grow Your Mo Campaign for highlighting men’s health on a global scale.

 The nominees for the Most Innovative Patient Quality of Life Products are:

 Space Oar, pain-relieving hydrogel for patients undergoing radiation therapy for prostate cancer; Noctiva, nasal spray for treating nighttime incontinence;

 The first nominee for Pharmaceutical Company of the Year is Avadel, for Noctiva nasal spray.